| Description:

 under this Section.

-installments not to exceed twelve (12) months.
+III.
+SEPARATION ALLOWANCE UNDER OPTION NO.2 If requested, the separation amount will be paid in equal monthlyinstallments not to exceed twelve (12) months.
 Employes electing this option shall

 be relieved from duty, but considered in active service until the expiration of the